anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 - GitHub

 ### Skills Demonstrated
+- star schema data modeling
-- KPI design for operational reporting
+- DAX KPI design for operational reporting
+- Python-based data generation, validation, and transformation
+- aggregated reporting table design
+- industrial performance analysis
-- Power BI dashboard development
+- dashboard storytelling for operational decision-making

+## What This Project Demonstrates Technically
+This project demonstrates the ability to design a business-oriented analytics workflow from end to end.
+It combines Python-based data generation and validation, upstream aggregation logic, KPI design, data modeling in Power BI, and dashboard development oriented toward operational decision support.

+From a technical perspective, the project shows:

+- structured dataset generation for a realistic industrial use case
+- sanity checks and enrichment logic in Python
+- reporting-oriented aggregation design
-- star schema modeling
+- star schema modeling in Power BI
-- business-oriented dashboard storytelling
-- Python-based data preparation and validation
+- KPI articulation across multiple operational dimensions
-- production efficiency and downtime analysis
+- dashboard storytelling for plant, machine, and shift analysis

 ## Business Context and Objective
 <details><summary><strong>See more</strong></summary>